brj0/mepylome/README.md

 -----------------

-# mepylome: Methylation Array Analysis Toolkit
+# Mepylome: Methylation Array Analysis Toolkit

-Mepylome is a Python toolkit for parsing, processing, and analyzing methylation array IDAT files.
+Mepylome is an efficient Python toolkit tailored for parsing, processing, and analyzing methylation array IDAT files.
+Serving as a versatile library, Mepylome supports a wide range of methylation analysis tasks.
+It also includes an interactive GUI that enables users to generate UMAP plots and CNV plots (Copy Number Variation) directly from collections of IDAT files.

 **Note: Mepylome is still under construction.**